 CLS: Cumulative Layout Shift

 The third Core Web Vital is a brand-new one: Cumulative Layout Shift.
 This metric tries to determine how ‘stable’ stuff loads onto your screen.
 It looks at how often stuff jumps around while loading and by how much.
 You can imagine that sometimes a button loads on the screen, inviting users to click it.
 In the background, however, there’s still a large content area being loaded.
 The result?
 When the content finally fully loads, the button pushes down a bit — just as you want to hit that button.
 Again, frustration mounts!

 These layout shifts happen a lot with ads.
-Now, ads are a lifeline for many sites, but these are often loaded so poorly that they frustrate users.
-In addition, many complex sites have so much going on that these are heavy to load and content gets loaded whenever it’s ready.
-This can also result in content or CTAs that jumps around on screen, making room for slower loading content.
+Ads are a lifeline for many sites, but these are often loaded so poorly that they frustrate users.
+Also, many complex sites have so much going on that these are heavy to load, and content gets loaded whenever it’s ready.
+This can also result in content or CTAs that jump around on the screen, making room for slower loading content.

 Take CNN.com, for instance.
 News websites are typically very complex and slow to load, and CNN is no exception.
 It scores really badly on a PageSpeed Insights test.
-If you look at the issues and the corresponding tips further down the page, you’ll notice that no less than five moving elements were found at the time of writing.
-When loading this page, it leads to a lot of elements jumping around, and it takes a while for it to stabilize and be useful.
-And because users aren’t always that patient, they try to click a button at the moment it appears on screen — only to miss it because a big ad appears in that spot.
+If you look at the issues and the corresponding tips further down the page, you’ll notice that we found no less than five moving elements at the time of writing.
+When loading this page, it leads to many elements jumping around, and it takes a while for it to stabilize and be useful.
+And because users aren’t always that patient, they try to click a button when it appears on the screen — only to miss it because a big ad appears in that spot.

 What you need to know

 The Cumulative Layout Shift compares frames to determine the movement of elements.
 It takes all the points at which layout shifts happen and calculates the severity of those movements.
 Google considers anything below 0.1 good, while anything from 0.1 to 0.25 needs work.
 You can consider everything above 0.25 as poor.